Skip to Content

 Floodplain mapping and real-time water levels for Muskoka are now available through the Muskoka GeoHub, Muskoka’s online web mapping portal.
 This new feature in the GeoHub Floodline and LiDAR mapping application displays a water level station layer showing real-time water levels in Muskoka.

-With this new tool, residents are able to see what the water level is at their property in Muskoka in real-time and compare that with the previous days’ water level reading as well as the historic high water level.
+With this tool, residents are able to see what the water level is at their property in Muskoka in real-time and compare that with the previous days’ water level reading as well as the historic high water level.
 The information is linked directly to map services from Natural Resources Canada and the data is updated automatically every day.

 Learn More!